Building Belonging Through Leadership : A discussion paper for Tasmanian Leaders

 The workshop asked leaders to explore when and where they most felt belonging; what belonging is – and what it is not; and how belonging might be built in workplaces and communities.
 Their lived experiences and insights were synthesised with contemporary research on belonging, loneliness, and social cohesion.

-Building Belonging Through Leadership introduces the Tasmanian Belonging Framework, synthesising four dimensions of belonging that leaders in the workshop described and illustrates the realities of Tasmanian workplaces and communities.
-Recommendations include four strategies for leaders to build belonging, shaped by diverse perspectives and stress-tested across sectors, making them both contextually Tasmanian and broadly transferable.
+Building Belonging Through Leadership introduces the Tasmanian Belonging Framework, synthesising four dimensions of belonging described by leaders in the workshop as: Psychological Safety, Unconditional Vulnerability, Alignment of Identity and Place, and Boundaries of Belonging.
+Recommendations include practical strategies for leaders to build belonging, shaped by diverse perspectives and stress-tested across sectors, making them both contextually Tasmanian and broadly transferable.

 Key takeaways:

-- Tasmania faces its highest digital connectivity, and its greatest social disconnection and loneliness, with workplaces often struggling to create environments where people feel valued, connected, and productive.
+- Tasmania reports its highest digital connectivity, and yet faces its greatest level of social disconnection and loneliness, with workplaces often struggling to create environments where people feel valued, connected, and productive.

 - Hybrid work, transactional organisational cultures, and limited investment in evidence-based approaches mean that belonging is often left to chance.
 Leaders report that strategies are fragmented, with little clarity on what belonging really is, or how to foster it.